MusaGursoy/TansuCloud/Guide-For-Admins-and-Tenants.md

 - Endpoints per service
   - Liveness: `GET /health/live` → returns 200 when the service process is up.
 Only checks tagged "self" are evaluated (no external dependencies).
-  - Readiness: `GET /health/ready` → returns 200 when required dependencies (Redis, Postgres via PgCat) are reachable.
+  - Readiness: `GET /health/ready` → returns 200 when required dependencies (Garnet, Postgres via PgCat) are reachable.
 Only checks tagged "ready" are evaluated.

 - Via Gateway
   - Health endpoints are reachable through the Gateway under each service base path: